-MEWShop’s one-day summit returns to New York on June 11, 2020, at the NYIT Auditorium on Broadway.
+MEWShop’s one-day summit returns to New York on June 11, 2020.
 Panels include the art and processes of editing documentary film and episodic television.
 Our closing panel will highlight the career of an acclaimed feature film editor with author and film historian Bobbie O’Steen.
 The summit culminates in a gala reception and networking session for guests, panelists, and vendors.

 3:30 pm: Check-In